playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-passing-children/index.md

 <list-item></list-item>
 ```

-This `list-item` selector-named element is known as a component's "host element".
-This host element preservation is different from how React and Vue works, which don't have the concept of in-DOM host nodes.
+This `list-item` selector-named element is known as a component's "host element."
+This host element preservation is different from how React and Vue work, which don't have the concept of in-DOM host nodes.

 > [I've written more about host elements in my article on the topic](https://unicorn-utterances.com/posts/angular-templates-dont-work-how-you-think).
 Please read this if you're left a bit confused on how host elements work.

 At first, this might seem like a roadblock for implementing our `list-item` component properly.
-However, there are two features that we can utilize to fix this problem:
+However, there are two features that we can use to fix this problem:

 1. Selecting HTML elements with an attribute name
 2. Host element element/property binding